 The rear of the housing is enclosed to prevent leaks and drafts behind the oven part.
 Two timber battens are fitted to the front edge of the fridge frame and the ply upright to provide fixing for the front of the cooker, also adding additional rigidity to the ply.

-The cooker itself is attached via screws through the front and also inside the hob area into the worktop.
+The cooker itself is attached via screws through the front and also inside the hob area into the worktop, which is important to make the whole kitchen secure and fixed to the van.

-The amount of worktop space in the kitchen/galley area of motorhomes and caravans is so often pitiful, and yet at sometime or other, if the van is going to be regularly used, then this was going to be a heavily used area.
+The amount of worktop space in the kitchen/galley area of motorhomes and caravans is so often pitiful, and yet at sometime or other, if the van is going to be regularly used (we're in it regularly 3 months of the year), then this was going to be a heavily used area.
 So, in the design had to be adequate working area, next to the hob, and within easy reach of the sink.
 The sink had to have somewhere to stand both dirty and washed dishes etc.

 Looked at a variety of ways of building this, but we reverted instead to the now traditional kitchen worktop from B&Q (could have been from anywhere), 28mm thick.
 It was heavy, but when cut down to size with holes for sink and hob in it, wasn't to much trouble, already had a rolled front edge and we could buy side edging if we wanted.